List of Major League Baseball All-Star Games

 The "home team" has traditionally been the league in which the host franchise plays its games; however, the AL was designated the home team for the 2016 All-Star Game, despite it being played in Petco Park, home of the National League's San Diego Padres.
-This decision was made following the announcement of Miami as host for the 2017 All-Star Game, which was the third consecutive year in which the game is hosted in an NL ballpark.
+This decision was made following the announcement of Miami as host for the 2017 All-Star Game, which was the third consecutive year in which the game was hosted in an NL ballpark.
 The criteria for choosing the venue are subjective; for the most part, cities with new parks and cities who have not hosted the game in a long time—or ever—tend to get the nod.
 In the first two decades of the game there were two pairs of teams that shared ballparks, located in Philadelphia and St. Louis.
-This led to some shorter-than-usual gaps between the use of those venues: The Cardinals hosted the game in 1940, and the Browns in 1948.
-The Athletics hosted the game in 1943, and the Phillies in 1952.
+This led to some shorter gaps between the use of those venues than usual: the Cardinals hosted the game in 1940 and the Browns in 1948, while Athletics hosted in 1943, followed by their crosstown rival Phillies in 1952.

-A second game was played for four seasons, from 1959 through 1962.
+There were two All-Star Games played annually for four seasons, from 1959 through 1962.
 The All-Star Game Most Valuable Player (MVP) Award was introduced in 1962 and the first recipient was Maury Wills of the Los Angeles Dodgers.
 The 2008 game featured the longest All-Star Game by time: 4 hours 50 minutes, and tied for innings at 15 with the 1967 game.